graik/biskit/README.txt

 months.
 The SVN trunk is now quite different from the last release.
 This release is (or should be) still backward-compatible to binary pickled data from all previous releases.
-I haven't insisted any longer on compatibility with the old Python 2.4.
+I haven't insisted any on compatibility with the old Python 2.4 any longer.
 If anyone still needs support for that, patches can be generated quite easily -- please send me (Raik) a mail.
 The "classic" Python versions 2.5 upwards should work.
 A conversion to Python 3.0 is planned but will require some more